What is it?

 “What people enjoy is not the sense of being in control, but exercising control in difficult situations… Enjoyment appears at the boundary between boredom and anxiety, when the challenges are just balanced with the person’s capacity to act.”

 “Among the general characteristics of play we reckoned tension and uncertainty.
 There is always the question: ‘Will it come off?’”

 “I further understand and acknowledge that the activities of the courses have risks, including certain risks, which are inherent.
 Inherent risks are those which cannot be eliminated without destroying the unique character of the activities.
 The same elements that contribute to the unique character of these activities can cause loss or damage to equipment, accidental injury, illness, or, in extreme cases, permanent trauma, disability or death.”

 – National Outdoor Leadership School student agreement

-In the case of funerals, some of the less conventional funeral directors I talked to criticized the funeral industry for taking too much risk out the experience and thus interrupting the bereavement process.
+In the case of funerals, some of the less conventional funeral directors I talked to criticized the funeral industry for taking too much risk out of the experience, and thus interrupting the bereavement process.
 In the case of wilderness trips, how much risk to strip away depended on the skill and cohesion of the group, which must be constantly reassessed as participants adapt to the conditions and develop prowess for surviving in the wild.
-For sex parties, risk is managed through who is let in under what circumstances and by enforcing a code of conduct.
-Here, the balance of gender, sexual orientation, and social skills are elements that can tip the risk scale at an event from tantalizing to off-putting.
+At sex parties, risk is managed through an intentional and curated guest list and by enforcing a code of conduct.
+Here, the balance of gender, sexual orientation, and social skills can tip the risk scale from tantalizing to triggering, or even dangerous.

-Which risks are mitigated is probably the single biggest factor for dictating whether transformation is possible.
-Often, experiences that claim to be transformational fall short because they strip out too much worthwhile risk or they fail to mitigate fringe risks enough to help the participant encounter worthy challenges head on.
+Exactly which risks are mitigated is probably the single biggest factor for dictating whether transformation is possible.
+Often, experiences that claim to be transformational fall short because they strip out too much worthwhile risk, or they fail to mitigate enough risk to help the participant encounter worthy challenges head on.

 Risk Can Be: